DaveMielke/NBP/b2g/doc/UserInterface/Introduction/typing.rst

 when setting the end of a text selection (see `Selecting Text`_).
 In that case it corresponds to the last character of the symbol.

+A cursor routing key may, on occasion, seem to be corresponding to the wrong character.
+This is because the rules used to define the currently selected braille code sometimes need to group more than one symbol together.
+For example, in UEB (Unified English Braille), at the time of this writing:

+* There are two ways to contract "ear": either by using the "ea" contraction or by using the "ar" contraction.
+To ensure that the "ar" contraction is always used, the whole sequence is covered by a single rule.
+The cursor routing key behind the "ar" contraction, therefore, unexpectedly corresponds to the "e" rather than to the "a".

+* The honourific title "Saint" is often written as "St.".
+In order to prevent the "st" contraction from being used, there's a rule that also covers the trailing period.
+When setting the end of a text selection, therefore, the cursor routing keys behind the "s" and the "t" unexpectedly set the end of the selection to the period.

 Deleting characters (see `Input Areas`_) is done one text character at a time.

 A special literary braille prefix, e.g. a capitalization sign, may not appear